ambient-innovation/javascript-challenge/README.md

 - After I bought groceries in the supermarket, I want to add each of the purchased items to my personal list of groceries, that are currently in the fridge.
-For each item I want to enter a name (e.g. "bread", "cheese", "butter"), in which fridge I put it ("Fridge 1" or "Fridge 2"), and optionally the expiration date.
+For each item I want to enter a name (e.g. "bread", "cheese", "butter"), and in which fridge I put it ("Fridge 1" or "Fridge 2").
 When I enter an item and another item with the same name already exists in the list, I do not want to create an additional entry.
 Instead I want to increase the amount of this item (e.g. "bread (2x)").

 - I want to see a list of all of my items that are currently in either of the fridges.
 For each item I want to see the name.
-If the item is expired, it should be marked in some way.

-- I want to be able to click on each item in the list to see the remaining details: In which of the two fridges the item is, when it expires, and the amount of this item (e.g. "butter (2x)").

-- I want to be able to filter the list to show either all items, only expired items, only items in fridge 1, or only items in fridge 2.

 - I want to be able to mark an item as "used up" after I have used all of it.
 If I have more than one of this item, the amount should be decreased.
 If I only have one, the item should be deleted from the list.